villekf/OMEGA-doc/docs/source/selectingprojector.rst

 ----------

 For SPECT, currently only projector types 1, 2, and 6 are supported.
-Projector type 1 is a ray-based projector algorithmically identical to the PET version, i.e. the exact intersection length between a voxel and the ray is computed and converted to probablity.
+Projector type 1 is a ray-based projector algorithmically identical to the PET version, i.e. the exact intersection length between a voxel and the ray is computed and converted to probability.
 The pattern of the rays traced is similar for all detector pixels and can be selected either arbitrarily or from a cone determined by the collimator geometry.
 This serves as an approximation for the collimator cone of response in the case of the collimator holes not aligning with the detector pixels.
 However, practical tests have shown this approximation to have a minimal effect on the image quality.
 Projector type 6, on the other hand, is a rotation-based projector where the image is rotated and then reconstructed as parallel beam case with a computed, or a manually input, point spread function (into ``options.gFilter``).